Flora of the Massif Central: Wetlands

-In megaphorbs, the plants are often tall (between one and two meters) and sometimes arranged in tight colonies: Aconitum lycoctonum subsp. vulparia, Garden monkshood (altitude > 1,200 m, highly poisonous), Siberian columbine meadow-rue, Bachelor's buttons, Adenostyles alliariae (alt. > 1,200 m), Wild Angelica, Carduus personata (rarer), etc. These mountain plants can occasionally be found alongside plants such as Kingcup, Meadowsweet, or Valerian officinalis, which are common in the Massif Central in this type of ecosystem.
-As far as trees are concerned, the water's edge is often home to Black alder and various willow species, including some that only grow in the mountains (Salix pentandra, Salix bicolor).
+In megaphorbs, the plants are often tall (between one and two meters) and sometimes arranged in tight colonies, such as Aconitum lycoctonum subsp. vulparia, Garden monkshood (altitude > 1,200 m, highly poisonous), Siberian columbine meadow-rue, Bachelor's buttons, Adenostyles alliariae (alt. > 1,200 m), Wild Angelica and, more rarely, Carduus personata.
+These mountain plants can occasionally be found alongside plants such as Kingcup, Meadowsweet, or Valerian officinalis, which are common in the Massif Central in this type of ecosystem.
+As far as trees are concerned, the water's edge is often home to Black alder and various willow species, including some that only grow in the mountains, such as Salix pentandra and Salix bicolor.

-In peat bogs, due to the lack of nutrients in the mats of sphagnum moss, the plants are often smaller and sometimes carnivorous (round-leaved sundew, common butterwort).
-Many other species inhabit the peat bogs of the Massif Central, however, which is what makes them so ecologically valuable: In waterlogged depressions, for example, one will find purple marshlocks (Comarum palustre) or water clover (Menyanthes trifoliata), and higher up, on mounds of sphagnum moss, cranberry (Vaccinium oxycoccos and Vaccinium microcarpum), sheath-leaved cotton-grass (Eriophorum vaginatum), Bog-rosemary, marsh clubmoss, etc. can also be found here.
-You may also come across Gentian pneumonanthe, Marsh gentian, Red-brown Clover (Trifolium spadiceum), Star Swertia (Swertia perennis, found mainly in Aubrac) or Globeflower (also characteristic of hygrophilous meadows).
-The Carex and Juncus genera are well represented, with rare species characteristic of high-altitude peat bogs such as Carex cespitosa, Carex chordorrhiza, Carex limosa, Carex pauciflora, Juncus alpinoarticulatus and Juncus filiformis.
-In the same family, one will also frequently find the tufted bulrush, particularly in acidic peat bogs.
+In peat bogs, due to the lack of nutrients in the mats of sphagnum moss, the plants are often smaller and sometimes carnivorous, such as round-leaved sundew and common butterwort.
+Many other species inhabit the peat bogs of the Massif Central, which is what makes them so ecologically valuable.
+In waterlogged depressions, for example, there are purple marshlocks (Comarum palustre) or water clover (Menyanthes trifoliata), and higher up, on mounds of sphagnum moss, cranberry (Vaccinium oxycoccos and Vaccinium microcarpum), sheath-leaved cotton-grass (Eriophorum vaginatum), Bog-rosemary and marsh clubmoss.
+There are also Gentian pneumonanthe, Marsh gentian, Red-brown Clover (Trifolium spadiceum), Star Swertia (Swertia perennis, found mainly in Aubrac) and Globeflower (also characteristic of hygrophilous meadows).
+The Carex and Juncus genera are well represented, alongside rare species characteristic of high-altitude peat bogs such as Carex cespitosa, Carex chordorrhiza, Carex limosa, Carex pauciflora, Juncus alpinoarticulatus and Juncus filiformis.
+In the same family, there is often tufted bulrush, particularly in acidic peat bogs.

-The Massif Central also boasts a number of peatland plants that are relicts of the last ice age and are extremely rare in France, such as the impressive Ligularia sibirica (Cézallier, Aubrac), Rannoch-rush, dwarf birch and downy willow (these two shrubs are found in the peatlands of the Margeride and, in the case of the latter, in the Monts Dore).
-There are also a number of stations of the very rare epiphytic orchid Hammarbya paludosa (the Swamp Malaxis) in certain peat bogs in the Lozère (Aubrac, Margeride) and Limousin regions.
+The Massif Central also boasts a number of peatland plants that are relics of the last ice age and are extremely rare in France, such as the Ligularia sibirica (Cézallier, Aubrac), Rannoch-rush, dwarf birch and downy willow; birch and willow are found in the peatlands of the Margeride and the willow is also found in the Monts Dore).
+There are also a number of the epiphytic orchid, Hammarbya paludosas (also known as Swamp Malaxis), in certain peat bogs in the Lozère (Aubrac, Margeride) and Limousin regions.

-Finally, we should mention a few interesting representatives of lake flora, including Isoetes (Isoetes lacustris and Isoetes echinospora), boreal aquatic plants that are very demanding in terms of water quality and very rare in France, found in a few lakes in the Cézallier and Aubrac regions (as well as in a few lakes in the Pyrenees), the floating water-plantain (Luronium natans), which can be found at the edge of certain stretches of water and is protected at European level, and the dwarf water-lily (Nuphar pumila), a rare boreal species in France, which can be found in a few cold-water lakes in the Auvergne.
+Lake flora includes isoetes (Isoetes lacustris and Isoetes echinospora), boreal aquatic plants that are very demanding in terms of water quality and, though very rare in France, found in a few lakes in the Cézallier and Aubrac regions as well as in a few lakes in the Pyrenees; the floating water-plantain (Luronium natans), which can be found at the edge of certain stretches of water and is protected at European level; and the dwarf water-lily (Nuphar pumila), a rare boreal species in France, which can be found in a few cold-water lakes in the Auvergne.